AmarDange/Indo-German/README.md

   - [Credits and Resources](#credits-and-resources)
   - [Acknowledgements](#acknowledgements)

 ## User Experience DRF Backend (UX)

 ### Project Structure

 The overall structure of the project was modelled from from the [drf-api](https://github.com/Code-Institute-Solutions/drf-api) walktrhough.
-This is to be expected since the walkthrough follows an insdustry standard way of implementing an API.
+This is to be expected since the walkthrough follows an industry standard way of implementing an API.
 In addition, the strucutre of the serializer, model, and url files are also adapted from the walkthrough since this is the "pythonic" way of implementing an API using the Django REST framework.

 ### User Stories